Femi Orenuga: Loan to Notts County

 On 21 October 2011, it was confirmed by Notts County that Orenuga had joined on a month-long loan deal.

 Sweden

 On 9 November 2012 joined to Sweden and signed a two-year contract with AFC United.

 Whitehawk

 Following an unsuccessful trial with Crewe Alexandra earlier in the summer, Orenuga played for Northern Premier League First Division South side Carlton Town in pre-season as well as for Dagenham & Redbridge before signing for Whitehawk in August 2014.
-He left the club having appeared just once in September.
+He left the club having appeared just once from the bench against Farnborough on 30 August.

 Norway

 In September 2014, after a trial with the club, he signed for Norwegian second division side Raufoss.
 He featured for their first team four times, and three times for the reserves.

 Back in England

 He joined Gloucester City for the first time in January 2015, and played his part in the run-in towards the end of the 2014–15 season.
 He started the 2015–16 season at Enfield Town, before re-joining Gloucester City in October 2015.
 On 5 February 2016 he signed for Wealdstone, and on 19 March 2016 he joined Bedford Town on dual registration terms.
 On 16 May 2016 he signed a one-year deal with Corby Town.

 He moved on to Farnborough, signing for them on 24 November 2016, however the spell was short-lived as he re-joined Bedford Town in December 2016.

 Prior to the 2018-season of the Victorian State League Division 2 he joined Peninsula Strikers in Australia until the end of the season.
 He scored two goals in five league games before leaving the club in June 2018.